Instructions for Authors

-Format of Manuscript General
+General Format of Manuscript

-The manuscript should be prepared using size 12 point fond Times New Roman throughout (including abstracts, references, tables and illustrations).
+The manuscript should be prepared using size 12 point font Times New Roman throughout (including abstracts, references, tables and illustrations).
 Other than the main section headings, subheadings are not recommended.
 The text should be “left hand” justified only.
 All pages should be numbered on the top right corner.

 Measurement should use SI units.
 Spell out “one” to “ten” at the beginning of a sentence, and “one” at all times.
 Arabic numerals should be used otherwise.
 Each of the following manuscript components should begin with a new page.